sguitardude/ajax-docs/controls/scheduler/design-time/data-source-configuration-wizard.md

 1. Once you have selected a data source, you must specify the fields that the **RadScheduler**uses to represent aspects of an appointment.

-	* The **Key field** is a unique identifier of the record for a specificappointment.
+	* The **Key field** is a unique identifier of the record for a specific appointment.
 This field is required.

-	* The **Start Time field** holds the starting time of the appointment.This field is required.
+	* The **Start Time field** holds the starting time of the appointment.
+This field is required.

-	* The **End Time field** holds the ending time of the appointment.This field is required.
+	* The **End Time field** holds the ending time of the appointment.
+This field is required.

-	* The **Subject field** holds the subject of the appointment.This field is required.
+	* The **Subject field** holds the subject of the appointment.
+This field is required.

-	* The **Description field** holds the description of the appointment.As this field is optional by default it is not enabled.
+	* The **Description field** holds the description of the appointment.
+As this field is optional by default it is not enabled.
 To enable it you need to set the *EnableDescriptionField="true"**.

-	* The **Reminder field** holds a string that encodes information about the reminders of the appointments.This field is only needed if you want to allow reminders by **Reminders-Enabled="true"**.
+	* The **Reminder field** holds a string that encodes information about the reminders of the appointments.
+This field is only needed if you want to allow reminders by **Reminders-Enabled="true"**.
 For more information see [Reminders Overview]({%slug scheduler/reminders/overview%})

 	* The **Recurrence Storage field** holds a string that encodes information about the recurrence of the appointment (its frequency, and how long the recurrence persists).
-This field is only needed if you want to allowrecurring appointments.
+This field is only needed if you want to allow recurring appointments.
 If you do allow recurring appointments, you must also set the Recurrence Parent Key field.

-	* The **Recurrence Parent Key field** is used when the user edits a single occurrence of a recurringappointment.
+	* The **Recurrence Parent Key field** is used when the user edits a single occurrence of a recurring appointment.
 It holds the key field for the recurring appointment definition of which the single occurrence is a member.

 		![Data Source Configuration](images/scheduler_datasourceconfiguration.png)